dnav/dynlink/draft-ietf-core-dynlink.md

 The Notification Band parameter can only be supported on resources with a scalar numeric value.

-## Server processing of Conditional Notification Atributes
+## Server processing of Conditional Notification Attributes

-Pmin, pmax, st, gt and lt may be present in the same query.
-The server sends a notification whenever any of the parameter conditions are met, upon which it updates it's last notification value and time to prepare for the next notification.
+Pmin, pmax, st, gt, lt and band may be present in the same query.
+Howver, they are not defined at multiple prioritization levels.
+The server sends a notification whenever any of the parameter conditions are met, upon which it updates its last notification value and time to prepare for the next notification.
 Only one notification occurs when there are multiple conditions being met at the same time.
 The reference code below illustrates the logic to determine when a notification is to be sent.

 ~~~~
 bool notifiable( Resource * r ) {